Applying to the EMBody Lab: FAQ

 I'm thinking of applying to work with you.
 Should I contact you ahead of time?

 Not necessarily.
 I welcome you to email me if you have a question to which you genuinely need my answer, which will affect your decision to apply to work with me.
-I plan to review applications closely for everyone who lists me as a potential primary mentor, regardless of prior contact.
+I plan to review applications closely for everyone who lists me as your preferred mentor at Queen's, regardless of prior contact.

 III.
 FOR UNDERGRADUATE-LEVEL APPLICANTS